AliYoussef96/gtAI/README.md

 Returns:

 ```
-df_tai (dataframe): Contains each gene id and its gtAI value
+df_tai (dataframe): Contains each gene id and its gtAI value.
-final_dict_wi (dict): Contains each codon and its absolute adaptiveness value
+final_dict_wi (dict): Contains each codon and its absolute adaptiveness value.
-rel_values (dict): Contains each codon and its relative adaptiveness values
+rel_values (dict): Contains each codon and its relative adaptiveness values.
 ```

 ## Example